msanatan/msanatan.github.io/blog/2020/controlling-dom-objects-in-phaser/index.md

 }
 ```

 That's all there is to it!
-If you'd like a working example, check out this repl: <https://repl.it/@MarcusSanatan/Control-DOM-Objects-in-Phaser>.
+If you'd like a working example, check out this repl: <a href="https://repl.it/@MarcusSanatan/Control-DOM-Objects-in-Phaser" target="_blank" rel="nofollow noopener noreferrer">https://repl.it/@MarcusSanatan/Control-DOM-Objects-in-Phaser</a>.

 Happy game deving!